When you decide to venture onto a ketogenic diet, you need to get one thing straight:

 To figure out your target dietary fat minimum:

-(1) Simply take your total calorie intake and multiple by 0.65 to get 65% of that number.
-(2) Now divide this by nine since there are nine calories per gram of dietary fat and you have your answer as to how many grams of fat you should eat daily.
+- Divide this by nine (since there are nine calories per gram of dietary fat) and you have your answer as to how many grams of fat you should eat daily.

 If you can hit this number, you’ll be right on the mark for seeing success.